andre-kuzminykh/manager/Spec_eng.md

 ### Feature 1 — Task capture

-The bot supports four entry points so people can capture a task in whatever way fits the moment.
+The bot supports three entry points so people can capture a task in whatever way fits the moment.

 #### 1.1 Capture via @-mention